ranjitjhala/gradr/README.md

 [hack in isAuthorized]

+- [ ] Only an admin      can add instructors
+- [ ] Only an admin      can del instructors
+- [ ] Only an instr      can del class
-- [ ] Only an instructor can add assignments
+- [ ] Only an instr      can add assignments
-- [ ] Only an instructor can del assignments
+- [ ] Only an instr      can del assignments
-- [ ] Only an instructor can add teachers
+- [ ] Only an instr      can add teachers
-- [ ] Only an instructor can add students
+- [ ] Only an instr      can add students
-- [ ] Only an instructor can view the students in a class
+- [ ] Only a  teacher    can view the students in a class
-- [ ] Only an instructor can view the assignments in a class
+- [ ] Only a  teacher    can view the assignments in a class
-- [ ] Only an instructor can view the scores in a class
+- [ ] Only a  teacher    can view the scores in a class
 - [ ] Only a student in a class can see the assignments
 - [ ] Only a student in a class can see their own scores

 ### Views

-- [ ] CLASS   Import class by CSV   <<<< HEREHERE
+- [ ] INSTR   Delete Class    <<<< HEREHEREHERE
-- [ ] ADMIN   Create Classes
+- [ ] INSTR   View   Scores
-- [ ] ADMIN   Delete Classes
+- [ ] STUDENT View   Scores

 ### Import / Export  CSV format